Introduction to Programming I

 All issues related to the final examination will follow the policies and schedule of the University: MSU Final Exam Schedule.

-Labs are mandatory and there will be a laboratory exercise due every week.
+Labs are mandatory and there will be two laboratory exercises due every week.

 Missing labs will reduce your final grade (see below).